mrsarm/fq/README.md

-And indicator at the right marks what is the current symbol found, with `*` when the symbol is found for the first time, `<` when it's not the first time and the position in the table didn't change, and `^ (+NUM)` when not the first time but the position in the table has changed _NUM_ positions.
+And indicator at the right marks what is the current symbol found, with `*` when the symbol is found for the first time, `<` when isn't the first time and the position in the table didn't change, and `^ (+NUM)` when not the first time but the position in the table has changed _NUM_ positions.